SP Group donates $1 million to support children from low-income families

-SINGAPORE - More than 2,000 children from low-income homes will get electronic devices and learning and development packs with a $1 million donation from the SP Group.
+More than 2,000 children from low-income homes will get electronic devices as well as learning and development packs as part of a $1 million donation from SP Group.

-The donation was launched under the SP Kids at Heart programme on Wednesday (June 23), and will benefit children up to six years old from low-income families.
+The donation was launched yesterday under the SP Kids at Heart programme and will benefit children up to six years old from low-income families.

 KidStart Singapore provides support for child development, and coordinates and strengthens holistic services for low-income families.
-Its programme provides guidance to parents with children aged six years and below, to enhance the children's development, health and well-being.
+Its programme provides guidance to parents with children aged six and below, to enhance the children's development and health.

 Children benefiting from the donation will receive educational tools, books and toys in the form of learning and development packs for a year.

-They will also receive electronic devices such as tablets and Internet routers to support their online engagement and learning during the Covid-19 pandemic.
+They will also receive electronic devices such as tablets and Internet routers to support their learning during the Covid-19 pandemic.

-Their families will get grocery vouchers and other financial assistance packages such as tools and equipment to enable a more conducive home learning environment.
+Their families will get grocery vouchers and other financial assistance packages such as tools and equipment.

 Staff volunteers from SP will deliver the welcome and learning packs to the beneficiaries, help install routers and produce instructional videos to work around safe management guidelines.

-At the virtual launch on Wednesday, SP Group chairman Tan Sri Hassan Marican said that children are the future of Singapore.
+At the virtual launch yesterday, SP Group chairman Hassan Marican said that children are the future of Singapore.

 He said: "Through SP Kids at Heart, we can give them the best possible start in their formative years, with access to the right developmental and educational materials.
 This includes digital tools to ensure their learning is not disrupted during the pandemic.